learn-with-tony/nyc-otters-2017-phase1/readings/being-at-dev-bootcamp.md

 > "Did I work as hard I possibly could have while maintaining my mental and physical health today?"

-Remember that hard work here is not measured in hours spent coding.
+Remember that hard work here is not only measured in hours spent coding.
 Did you try something new?
 Did you grow as a person?
-Did you give someone feedback that scared you?
+Did you have a feedback conversation that challenged you?
 Did you make better use of your time than you did yesterday?
 If the answer is "no, I could have worked harder", ask yourself _why_ that is, and then ask yourself _how_ you can push harder.
+Remember that DBC is probably one of the most supportive environments you will ever have to take these personal and technical risks.

-If the answer is, "no, I sacrified my well-being today", ask yourself what you need to change going forward.
+On the other hand, if the answer is, "no, I sacrified my well-being today", ask yourself what you need to adjust going forward to make this work sustainable for you.

 With this in mind, let's revisit those questions we started with: